serverless/serverless/docs/providers/aws/guide/packaging.md

 ## Artifact

-For complete control over the packaging process you can specify your own zip file for your service.
-Serverless won't zip your service if this is configured so `exclude` and `include` will be ignored.
+For complete control over the packaging process you can specify your own artifact zip file.
+Serverless won't zip your service if this is configured and therefor `exclude` and `include` will be ignored.
+Either you use artifact or include/exclude.

+The artifact option is especially useful in case your development environment allows you to generate a deployable artifact like Maven does for Java.

 ## Example